llctrautmann/Obsidian/Concepts/Vector Calculus.md

 $$

 ### Hessian Matrix
-The Hessian is the extension of the [[Jacobian]] to higher order der
+The Hessian is the extension of the [[Jacobian]] to higher order derivatives.